Method 1 – Change the boot order in BIOS

 - Turn it back on and press Del (Or any button enter the BIOS for your computer)

-When you turn on your computer, you should try to turn it off again and see if there are any changes.
+When you turn on your computer, you should try to turn it off again and see any changes.

 Method 2 – Adjusting Power Settings